univention/univention-corporate-server/doc/manual/shares/quota.rst

 different quota limits for different users within one policy.

-Quota settings that are applied via a quota policy are by default only applied once to the filesystem.
+Quota settings that are applied via a quota policy are by default only applied once to the file system.
 If the setting is changed, it will not be applied automatically on the next user login.
 To inherit changed quota values, the option *Reapply settings on every login* can be activated at the quota policy.